Mr. Midshipman Hornblower: The Spanish Galleys

-Hornblower and the Examination for Lieutenant
+The Examination for Lieutenant

 After Indefatigable comes into port at Gibraltar, Acting-Lieutenant Hornblower reports to Santa Barbara where he and others are to take their examination for lieutenant.
 When asked a question by one of the captains conducting the examination, Hornblower freezes up and is about to fail the exam when an alarm of cannon fire interrupts the examination; fire ships have been sent by the enemy in an attempt to destroy the British ships at Gibraltar.
 Hornblower and Captain Foster, one of the examining captains, take heroic action and prevent a disaster for the British, and jump in the water.
 They are rescued by the crew of one of the fire ships, themselves escaping in a small boat, but then a British guard boat captures them in return.
 Since the Spanish crew saved his and Hornblower's life, Foster orders that they be released.
 The examining board does not reassemble since Foster falls out with another examining captain, who had been standing by with a boat but failed to reach them before the Spanish crew.
 Hornblower will need to wait for a later examining board.
 The chapter ends with Foster, impressed by Hornblower's actions, telling Hornblower that, since the attack prevented him from failing the examination, he should "Be thankful for small mercies.
 And even more thankful for big ones."

-Hornblower and Noah's Ark
+Noah's Ark

 Acting-Lieutenant Hornblower accompanies the diplomat Mr. Tapling to buy cattle and grain from the Bey of Oran to resupply the fleet.
 However, an outbreak of the bubonic plague in the city forces Hornblower, Tapling and his boat-crew to take refuge aboard the transport ship Caroline and remain in quarantine for three weeks until they are clear of infection.
 Hornblower struggles with a tiny crew aboard a worn-out ship, but still manages to take a prize in the shape of an unsuspecting privateer lugger, and deliver the supply ship to the fleet's base at Gibraltar.
 There he is reprimanded by the Victualling Officer for having allowed his crew to feast on fresh beef over the last three weeks.